Pulover/PuloversMacroCreator/Documentation/About.md

 * Added support for Multi-Dimensional Arrays inside function parameters and commands.
 * Added support for Multi-Dimensional Arrays assignment (e.g.: MyArray[1][2] := Value).
 * Added support for named keys in arrays (e.g.: N["key"]).
+* Added support for array methods inside commands (e.g.: % MyArray.Length()).
+* Added support for array methods inside Variable Assignment when "Expression" is checked.
 * Added support for arrays inside IECom and COMInterface parameters.
-* Added support for array methods inside commands (e.g.: % MyArray.Length()).
-* Added support for array methods inside Variable Assignment when "Expression" is checked or "Value" is starts with "% ".
 * Added option to change color of the rectangle of Image/Pixel Search area and Screenshots tool.
 * Updated "Loop, File" and "Loop, Reg" to new format with "Mode" parameter.
-* Changed "List Variables" to display only User-Defined variables.
+* Changed "List Variables" to display User-Defined variables only.
 * Fixed corrupted pmc files saved on exit.
 * Fixed bug with WinWait timeout.
 * Fixed bug with IE/COM Interface.